Complete Guide for PMP Project Description

 Although you do not need to have a project manager title, you must demonstrate your role as a project manager and satisfy the following criteria.

-• Perform duties under general supervision and responsible for all aspects of the project
+• Perform duties under general supervision and are responsible for all aspects of the project for the life of the project.

 • Lead and direct cross-functional teams to deliver projects within the constraints of schedule, budget, and resources.